-After tasting their honey, Konrad Bouffard can tell you exactly what flower his bees have been visiting.
+After tasting their honey, Bouffard can tell you exactly what flower his bees have been visiting.
 His expertise began with four hives in his backyard.
 “I got stung a lot more during my first two years,” he admits.
-An incredible opportunity opened up when Konrad was gifted 1,000 hives from a friend of his grandmother.
+An incredible opportunity opened up when Bouffard was gifted 1,000 hives from a friend of his grandmother.
 That gift allowed Round Rock Honey to grow into what it is today.

 It takes more than hives to make a successful honey company, though.
-Konrad is younger than the average beekeeper, but he takes his responsibilities seriously.
+Bouffard is younger than the average beekeeper, but he takes his responsibilities seriously.
 “Most beekeepers don’t work that hard.
 Manual labor is required if you don’t want to lose everything.”

-Konrad has survived getting several hundred stings in one hive visit.
+Bouffard has survived getting several hundred stings in one hive visit.
 Not too long after, a sting sent him into anaphylactic shock.
-At another time, Konrad accidentally left the side of his bee suit unzipped.
+At another time, he accidentally left the side of his bee suit unzipped.
 Bees flew into his suit, and before he knew it his veil was filled with bees.
 They stung him around eight times on his neck, but he thought he could make do with a trip to the drug store.
 As he remembers it, the pharmacist took one look at him and said, “Oh yes, I think you should go to the hospital.”

-They’re certainly amazing creatures.
-Eric couldn’t get over the complexity of bee society, from mating to breeding to re-queening to dying.
+They’re certainly amazing creatures. my husband Eric couldn’t get over the complexity of bee society, from mating to breeding to re-queening to dying.
 I find it fascinating that a queen bee only mates for one day, then lays 1,000 eggs every day for as long as she lives.

 If you’re interested in learning about bees, how to care for them, and what being a beekeeper really involves, I highly encourage you to take a beekeeping class at Round Rock Honey.
 Learning with them has been one of my favorite Austinot experiences so far.
 And yes, you will get a chance to suit up and visit the hives yourself if you take the class!